Triggers

 TRIGGER CONDITION USAGE

-Define the trigger condition.
-For more information on the available conditions you can use, refer to the IF condition article.
-The following ensures that only Salesforce accounts with a Warm rating value will be picked up by the trigger.
-Values are case sensitive and should be exact.
+For example, the following trigger condition ensures that only Salesforce accounts with a Warm rating value will be picked up by the trigger.
+Values are case-sensitive and must be exact.

 Define trigger filter Define the trigger condition